Sunday, March 22, 2015

 1. Measure flour into a bowl.
 (I have a favorite bowl just for biscuits and use King Arthur Flour)

-3. Place your lard or Shortening into well
+3. Place your lard or shortening into the well

-4. Pour your buttermilk into well with the shortening
+4. Pour your buttermilk into the well with the shortening

 5. Take your fingers and gently squish the shortening with the milk to break up and mix.

-6. Gradually take you hand and going around the well mixing in a little flour in at the time.
-Do this until you have the flour mixed in around the circle building your dough ball as you go. (yes this is a messy job but the best way to do it for sure!)
+6. Gradually take your hand and go around the well, mixing in a little flour at the time.
+Do this until you have the flour mixed in around the circle, building your dough ball as you go.
+(Yes, this is a messy job, but the best way to do it for sure!)

-7. Add more flour as needed and you probably will need more.
-Be careful not to overwork your biscuit dough, as this makes for a tough biscuit.
+7. Add more flour as needed, and you probably will need more.
+Be careful not to overwork your biscuit dough; that would make a tough biscuit.

-8. Next do this until you can gently roll small sections of the dough into a circle in your hand.
-Remember flour your hands and gently roll into circles.
+8. Next, do this until you can gently roll small sections of the dough into a circle in your hand.
+Remember to flour your hands and gently roll into circles.

 10. Pat/press your floured fingers into the biscuit

-11. Bake 15 to 20 minutes Browning slightly careful not to burn the bottoms.
+11. Bake for 15 to 20 minutes, browning slightly, being careful not to burn the bottoms.

-put in bun warmer or cover with tea towel.
+Put in a bun warmer or cover with a tea towel.
 Serve while warm

 Notes*